Hypermobility/Ehlers-Danlos Syndrome Educational Handouts

 Managing Dysautonomia/Postural Orthostatic Tachycardia (POTS) and Mast Cell Activation Disorder (MCAD)

-Helpful HSD/EDS Links for both patients and health care providers:
+Helpful HSD/EDS Links for both patients and health care providers.
+(These are not handouts created by me, but are helpful links):

 Mast Cell Activation Syndrome/Disorder (MCAS/D) resources.
 MCAS

 is also common in people with HSD/EDS.
-MCAS presents as hives, itching, flushing, severe allergies, irritable bowel, chronic fatigue, chronic pain, headaches, brain-fog and more.
+MCAS presents as migraines, hives, itching, flushing, severe allergies, irritable bowel, chronic fatigue, chronic pain, medication sensitivity, chemical sensitivity, brain-fog and more.